cocoastorm/vue-paypal-checkout/README.md

 # serve with hot reload at localhost:8080
 npm run dev

+# run unit tests
+npm run test

 # build for production with minification
 npm run build
 ```

 ## License and Reference
 vue-paypal-checkout is available under the [MIT license](http://opensource.org/licenses/MIT).
+vue-paypal-checkout is a wrapper Vue component that uses `paypal-checkout` which is under the [Apache 2.0 License](https://opensource.org/licenses/Apache-2.0)

 For detailed explanation on how things work, consult the [docs for vue-loader](http://vuejs.github.io/vue-loader).